pohmelie/cerberus/docs/usage.rst

     >>> v.validate({}, schema)
     True

-However, you can require all document keys pairs by either setting ``require_all`` to ``True``:
+However, you can require all document keys pairs by setting ``require_all`` to ``True``:

 .. doctest::